 Where, exactly, is "The Hole"?

-"'The Hole" is a partially flooded five-block neighborhood on the border of Brooklyn and Queens where chickens run freely in the streets and taxi cab drivers go to catch a few minutes of sleep while on duty.
+"The Hole" is a partially flooded five-block neighborhood on the border of Brooklyn and Queens where chickens run freely in the streets.
 It can be reached by taking the A/C to the Grant stop and walking a few blocks over.

-You're sort of presenting the neighborhood as a place out of time—from your time there, how connected would you say the neighborhood is to the life and politics of the city?
+You're presenting the neighborhood as a place out of time— how connected would you say the neighborhood is to the life of the city?

-Being in The Hole, it's easy to forget that you are even in New York City, or in the year 2010 for that matter.
-The Hole is nearly cut off from the rest of the city, and only fragments of New York life exist, as if it was a post-apocalyptic vision of the Big Apple.
-Abandoned homes and broken-down cars fill the empty lots, and piles of trash, tires, and old children's toys slowly decay in the murky puddles of Ruby Sreett.
+Being in The Hole, it's easy to forget that you're even in New York City, or in the year 2010 for that matter.
+The Hole is nearly cut off from the rest of the city, and only fragments of New York life exist, as if it were a post-apocalyptic vision of the Big Apple.
+Abandoned homes and broken-down cars fill the empty lots, and piles of trash, tires, and old children's toys slowly decay in the murky puddles of Ruby Street.
 Cowboys on horseback commonly roam through the flooded streets as well.
-The Hole seems to be disconnected with the politics of New York because it has been constantly surrounded by controversy and seemingly purposefully avoided at all costs.
-(That however, is just a personal observation and opinion.)
-It is essentially a ghost town, or becoming quite close to being one.
-While the area is more reminiscent of Ohio or even Texas, The Hole is a truly important piece of New York history" an area that still resides at the very edge of time, completely unaffected by the fast-paced life of New York and forgotten by the rest of the city.
-It is also one of the only neighborhoods in New York City, that I have seen, where ducks float down knee-deep puddles in the middle of the streets.
+It is essentially a ghost town, or becoming quite close to one.
+It is also one of the only neighborhoods in New York City that I have seen where ducks float down knee-deep puddles in the middle of the streets.

-Who were the Mafia bodies supposedly dumped and excavated there?
+Who were the Mafia bodies supposedly dumped there?

-There were bodies supposedly being discovered throughout the course of the 90s, and from many of the residents' stories, the body count at one point was extremely high—however, the identitie of those corpses remain a mystery, nor are they important.
-The Hole is a neighborhood shrouded by mystery, and even as we worked to document and reveal their neighborhood as honestly as possible, we understood that the myth of The Hole is just as important as the facts themselves.
+There were bodies being discovered throughout the 90s, and from many of the residents' stories, the body count at one point was extremely high— however, the identities of those corpses remain a mystery, nor are they important.
+Even as we worked to document the neighborhood as honestly as possible, we understood that the myth of The Hole is just as important as the facts themselves.